jeyakatsa/Altair----Minimal-Light-Client-Prototype/Teku-Light-Client-Server-R&D.md

 # [Server](https://github.com/jeyakatsa/teku/tree/master/light-client)

 ### Problem:
-`ArrayIntCache<Boolean> bits` function needs to be an array, but is not being accepted as an array
+`ArrayIntCache<Boolean> bits` function needs to be an array, but is not being accepted as an array.

-full function:
+Full function:
 ```
 public int sumBits(ArrayIntCache<Boolean> bits) {
   int sum = 0;